 Instead of following technique or repertoire tips piecemeal, you could be the kind looking for a more formal, structured approach to study the classical guitar.
 You’ve committed the time for it and you want to take that education seriously.

-I highly recommend our review of 5 online courses for a serious study of the classical guitar.
-We cover a couple of names already mentioned here but there are some important new ones as well.
+I highly recommend my review of best online courses for a serious study of the classical guitar.
+I cover a couple of names already mentioned here but there are some important new ones as well.
 By ‘serious’ I mean something worthwhile accomplished over an extended period of time (like a year) while working to a definite plan or structure.

-For a formal study of the classical guitar complete with grading evaluation – like the kind for classical piano or violin – you need to enrol yourself with some of the top institutions in the world like Royal Schools of Music London and Royal Conservatory of Music, Canda.
+For a formal study of the classical guitar complete with grading evaluation – like the kind for classical piano or violin – you can enrol yourself with some of the top institutions in the world like Royal Schools of Music London and Royal Conservatory of Music, Canada.
 Find all the information you need in my article A Brief Guide to Classical Guitar Grades.

 For a lighter plan of action, though equally effective in getting to the goal of learning the classical guitar, you can check out video-based courses that I cover in my article Quick Video Courses for Classical Guitar.